Vox Clamantis: Prologue

-Beast Vision (Chapters 2-12 ;first week of June)
+Beast Vision (Chapters 2–12; first week of June)

 The revolting peasants are transformed into asses, oxen, swine, dogs, cats, foxes, birds, flies and frogs.
-The typical model in Chapters 2-6 is that the rabble are transformed into rebellious domestic animals.
+The typical model in Chapters 2–6 is that the rabble are transformed into rebellious domestic animals.
 These animals neglect their normal role of pulling a plow or pursuing a stag.
 There are usually references to classical animals of that species such as the bulls of Colchis and Minos.
 There may be one especially fearsome individual such as fire-breathing boar of Chapter 4.
 The animals have insatiate hunger and terrify people.
 Exodus 8 supplied the frogs and flies.
-Chapters 9 and 11 associate specific beasts such as the Jackdaw with leader of the revolt.
+Chapters 9 and 11 associate specific animals, such as the jackdaw, with the leaders of the revolt.
 Chapter 10 predicts universal ruin.
 The rebellious peasants are equated to the companions of Ulysses who were transformed to beasts by Circe.
-Isaiah is incorrectly cited as the source of Gog and Magog rather than Ezekiel.
+Isaiah is incorrectly cited as the source of Gog and Magog, rather than Ezekiel.
 The arms borne by the rebels are detailed in Chapter 12.

 Novak is more sympathetic to the peasants than was Gower.
 She observes that the revolt was predicted in Book Five, Chapter 9.
 Some other chroniclers of the Revolt such as Froissart and Henry Knighton gave voice to the rebels.
-Wat Tyler's "speaks out of character, as an enemy to his own cause" in Chapter 9.
+Wat Tyler "speaks out of character, as an enemy to his own cause" in Chapter 9.
 "Gower cannot enter into their characters any more than he can write a speech for a pig or a goose."

-Wickert summarized the Beast Vision: Both the individuality and the limitation of the Gower's talent are shown in the Beast Vision.
-Describing the Peasants' Revolt as an animal uprising could have a significant artistic achievement.
+Wickert summarized the Beast Vision: Both the individuality and the limitation of Gower's talent are shown in the Beast Vision.
+Describing the Peasants' Revolt as an animal uprising could have been a significant artistic achievement.
 Only the rebelling peasants become animals.
 The free men do not.
 For this and other reasons this vision is not a beast allegory.
-Man without reason sins against the divine and natural order.
-Thus a social revolution is also a rebellion against a divine institution.
+Man without reason sins against the divine and natural order; thus a social revolution is also a rebellion against a divine institution.
 The rebels are possessed by demons and thus condemned to eternal damnation.

 "Gower is not writing a class critique, ... but a harsh condemnation which divinely sanctions every action against the peasantry.
 This is understandable ... but in no way accords with the attitude that Gower adopts in the following books of the Vox Clamantis and in Mirrour de l'Omne.